FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 Members welcomed the introduction of the pilot scheme for voids and referred to the urgent

 need for houses to be returned to use.
-Members raised the following issues--- 5
+Members raised the following issues
+---
+5

  Timeframe for rent harmonisation – Director of Services confirmed this will be addressed